Hometown: Santiago, Chile

 Currently living in: Madagascar

 Biography: Vatosoa Rakotondrazafy has a particular interest in ocean governance, indigenous communities and small-scale fishers rights defense.
 In 2014, she was awarded the United Nations-Nippon Foundation fellowship program with the UN-DOALOS (Division of Ocean Affairs and Law of the Sea) in New York.
 She did her research at the University of British Columbia - Vancouver that focused on strategies to be implemented to ensure the sustainable management of the coastal and marine resources of Madagascar.
-Convinced that small-scale fishers are the future of the fisheries in Madagascar, she presented an implementation of a tool that will enable them to manage the country’s resources, with the support of the government and the ONGs that work with them.
-She currently coordinates Madagascar’s LMMAs (Locally Managed Marine Areas) Network called: MIHARI Network.
-This network enables LMMA communities to exchange experiences, enhances capacity building in terms of management, represents their voices and evaluates the options to ensure their financial security.
-From 2012 to 2014, she worked with the Ministry of environment and Forests in her country on a climate change project.
-She holds a Masters degree in Geography.
+From 2015 to 2020, she coordinated Madagascar’s LMMAs (Locally Managed Marine Areas) Network called: MIHARI Network.
+This network enables LMMA communities to exchange experiences, enhances capacity building in terms of management and represents their voices.
+She is now working for a "think and do tank" called INDRI whose priority is to urgently work and elevate a national movement to restore Madagascar's marine and terrestrial landscapes.

 Hometown: Tegal, Central Java, Indonesia